Skip to main content

 How to Make It

-3. 3Keep stirring until it thickens to a dough-like texture.
+3. 3Keep stirring as it thickens into a stiff dough.

 Ingredients